timpending/DailyProgrammer/readme.md

 ## Activate Hard Mode

+Challenges getting too easy for you?
+Try solving the challenge under one of these constraints.

+* Solve a challenge with your laptop brightness all the way down.

-* For added difficulty, try to solve the problem using the shortest number of lines/characters as possible.
+* Solve a challenge using the shortest number of lines/characters as possible.
 When submitting a pull request, append the word _golf_ to your file name.
   * This is known as [Code Golf](https://en.wikipedia.org/wiki/Code_golf)

+* Solve a challenge using _only_ [pure functions](https://en.wikipedia.org/wiki/Pure_function).

+* Solve a challenge in another language.

 ## Challenge Sources